This post may contain affiliate links. Please read our disclosure policy.

 What should I use for the pot pie topping?

-Standard pot pie has pie crust, and we aren’t going in that direction.
-The slow cooker can’t brown crust, so we must make our “crust” another way.
+Standard pot pie has a pie crust, and we aren’t going in that direction.
+The slow cooker can’t brown a crust, so we must make our “crust” another way.

 - 2 Ingredient Biscuits (Recipe from The Country Cook) – These are SO easy and delicious!
 You just need self-rising flour and heavy cream.
 I keep self-rising flour on hand JUST for this recipe.

-- Canned Biscuits – Pilsbury Grands are my go-to.
-These are in the refridgerated section of the store.
-If you can’t find biscuits, the cresent dough is wonderful too.
+- Canned Biscuits – Pillsbury Grands are my go-to.
+These are in the refrigerated section of the store.
+If you can’t find biscuits, the crescent dough is wonderful too.

-- Puff Pastry – Cut into squares and bake; puff pastry is very flakey and goes great with pot pie filling.
+- Frozen Puff Pastry (thawed) – Cut into squares and bake; puff pastry is very flaky and goes great with pot pie filling.

 Yes!
-The slow cooker is meant to cook meats from raw without browning first.
+The slow cooker is meant to cook meat from raw without browning first.
 Make sure your chicken is thawed and not expired.

 This recipe should produce a thick pot pie filling.
 If your filling is thin, your chicken must have been extra juicy.
 You can thicken this by making a cornstarch slurry by mixing two tablespoons of cold water with two tablespoons of cornstarch, stirring into the cooked filling, and cooking for 15 more minutes.